 We sustained a 10% budget cut from the State in FY2009 and a 6% cut from the County in the same year.
-Although there has been an effort to restore funds, the budget remained flat in FY2010, FY2011 and FY2012.
+Although there has been an effort to restore funds, the budget remained flat in FY2010, through FY2012.
 As a result, to sustain library services, we applied for grants in the areas of e-books, staff training, and capital improvements.
 We also completed a staff analysis to prepare us for expanded services.
-In FY2013, the budget reflected an increase in funding to operate the new Waldorf West branch from November, 2012 to June, 2013.
+In FY2013, the budget reflected an increase in funding to operate the new Waldorf West branch.
+Library funding has remained flat from FY2014 to FY2015.